Rouz1130/Band-Tracker/ReadMe.md

 Description

-This App wil let the user Add bands to a particular venue and vice versa
+This App will let the user Add bands to a particular venue and vice versa

 Setup